bingyangchen/KM-software/System Design/System Design 101.md

 - Concurrency control
 - Transaction management

-### SQL language
+### SQL

 In 1986, SQL (Structured Query Language) became a standard.
 Over the next 40 years, it became the dominant language for relational database management systems.
-Reading the latest standard (ANSI SQL 2016) can be time-consuming.
-How can I learn it?

 ![[how-to-learn-sql.jpg]]

 There are 5 components of the SQL language:

-- DDL: data definition language, such as CREATE, ALTER, DROP
+- DDL: data definition language, such as `CREATE`, `ALTER`, `DROP`
-- DQL: data query language, such as SELECT
+- DQL: data query language, such as `SELECT`
-- DML: data manipulation language, such as INSERT, UPDATE, DELETE
+- DML: data manipulation language, such as `INSERT`, `UPDATE`, `DELETE`
-- DCL: data control language, such as GRANT, REVOKE
+- DCL: data control language, such as `GRANT`, `REVOKE`
-- TCL: transaction control language, such as COMMIT, ROLLBACK
+- TCL: transaction control language, such as `COMMIT`, `ROLLBACK`

 For a backend engineer, you may need to know most of it.
 As a data analyst, you may need to have a good understanding of DQL.
-Select the topics that are most relevant to you.

 # Cache